 It is vital that you do not exceed the recommended Propranolol dosage prescribed by your doctor or pharmacist for the health condition you are treating (your dosage will depend on why you’re taking it in the first place).

 Doing so could result in an overdose of Propranolol, which could have a number of unwanted side effects.
-In particular, it could dangerously slow down your heart rate and make it difficult to breathe, as well as causing dizziness, light-headedness, blurred vision and fainting.
+In particular, it could dangerously slow down your heart rate and make it difficult to breathe, as well as cause dizziness, light-headedness, blurred vision and fainting.
 It may even result in severe heart problems.

 Adding alcohol to this mix is very dangerous — you should avoid any possibility of a Propranolol and alcohol overdose by sticking to your prescribed course of treatment and reducing your alcohol intake.